Ice Pick Scars – Causes, Home Remedies, & Treatment Options

 Image: IStock

-The treatment options discussed here are performed by dermatologists, who will determine which treatment option is good for your skin and scars.
+The treatment options discussed here are performed by dermatologists, who determine the best treatment options for your skin based on the type of atrophy acne scars.
 All treatment options have their pros and cons, and you can discuss them with the doctor before undergoing the procedure.
 The dermatologist may use a single treatment method or a combination of treatments for the best results.

 1. Punch Excision